Wen-qqi/Wen-qqi/README.md

 * **Learnings:** Applied object-oriented programming principles to manage data and logic
 * **Concepts Used:** OOP, Standard Library Containers, Functions, Loops, Conditional Logic

+**3. getRocks**

+GetRocks is a collectible and crafting game where players can run their own rock shop.
+Purchase loot boxes to obtain a wide variety of rocks and materials, each with distinct rarity and value.
+Manage your rocks, sell your rocks, craft jewelry and reinvest in new loot boxes to grow your collection.

+* **Tech Stacks:** GDScript, Godot 4.4

 <!--
 **3. CPSC121 - Lab 12**